brains-and-beards/mimic-docs/basics/api-forwarding.md

 ## Conclusions

-**API Forwarding** feature allows Mimic to forward requests to real API services when the current project hasn't the requested endpoint and all the information of the real API service (domain, path and port) are set in the project details.
+**API Forwarding** feature allows Mimic to forward requests to real API services when the current project hasn't the requested endpoint and all the information of the real API service (URL prefix) are set in the project details.

 In addition when a request is forwarded, the **Mock Button** allow the user mock the endpoint with a single click.